algorandfoundation/puya-ts/docs/beta-to-1-migration.md

 This form of invocation supports using type only imports `import type { MyContract } from '...'` which allow for circular references versus value imports which cannot be circular.

-If in some unforseen circumstances, both type argument and `method` property are provided to `abiCall` helper, the type argument takes precedence over the `method` property and the method specified by the type argument is actually called.
+If, in some unforeseen circumstances, both a type argument and the `method` property are provided to the `abiCall` helper, the type argument takes precedence and the method specified by the type argument is called.

 ```typescript
 /**** Before (puya-ts beta) ****/